guleyc/guley-com-au/_posts/2023-08-23-solar-power-plants.md

 * **Material Science Deep Dive: Aluminum vs. Steel**
   * **Aluminum:** Aluminum alloys are prized for their lightweight nature and excellent natural corrosion resistance.
 An exposed aluminum surface quickly forms a hard, protective oxide layer that prevents further corrosion, making it an ideal material for harsh environments, especially coastal areas with high salt spray.
 Its lower weight (approximately 2.5 times less dense than steel) makes it easier, faster, and less expensive to transport and install, reducing labor costs.
 These characteristics make aluminum the default choice for residential rooftop installations, where minimizing the weight load on the building structure is a primary concern.
 Its main disadvantage is a higher upfront material cost compared to steel.
   * **Steel (Galvanized):** Steel offers superior strength and load-bearing capacity at a lower initial material cost.
 This makes it the preferred material for large-scale, ground-mounted solar farms where the structure must support hundreds or thousands of panels and withstand significant wind and snow loads.
 To protect it from rust, the steel is typically hot-dip galvanized, which applies a protective zinc coating.
-While effective, this coating can be compromised by scratches or damage during installation, creating a vulnerability to corrosion that requires regular inspection and maintenance.46
+While effective, this coating can be compromised by scratches or damage during installation, creating a vulnerability to corrosion that requires regular inspection and maintenance.

 #### **Following the Sun: Solar Tracking Systems**